 I have special expertise in dealing with TraumaPTSD, Womens Issues and Substance Abuse Recovery.
 I am good at helping folks who have a complex diagnosis or may have been misdiagnosed previously.
 That said, I am used to working with a wide array of different diagnoses and issues, and enjoy the variety.

 What I Love about Being a Psychotherapist

 I always wanted to work in this field, since I felt that mental health issues are so often misunderstood and misdiagnosed.
 I have been lucky enough to have worked with a variety of different clients in a variety of different settings.
 The true joy to me has been watching people grow and change over time, to become more truly themselves and more comfortable in their own skin.
 I have such respect for the courage and resilience of the folks I have worked with over the years.

 Had a Negative Therapy Experience?

 Don't be discouraged.
 Not every therapist is right for every person.
 Finding a good fit is key.
 Trust your gut on this one.
 I have a lot of experience working with people who have had one or more negative experiences with therapy in the past, and I can honestly say that in most cases I am able to help them have a better outcome.
-It is important to me as a therapist to make sure the process itself of therapy is as supportive as it can be.
-Yes, we want to challenge assumptions; but I always want to respect your comfort level.
+It is important to me as a therapist to make sure the process of therapy itself is as supportive as it can be.
+Yes, we want to challenge assumptions; but at the same time I always want to respect your own comfort level.